-- facilitate dialogue among stakeholders by asking them to share their stories with the entire group, and - begin to see emerging themes by observing and valuing the stories rather then critiquing and interpreting.
+- facilitate dialogue among stakeholders by asking them to share their stories with the entire group. - begin to see emerging themes by observing and valuing the stories rather then critiquing and interpreting.
 All stories are given equal value.

-Key activities include some kind of energizing activity (guided visualization, walk, high energy activity, yoga); individual to small-group work; reporting back creative scenarios in a playful manner (a picture, story, skit, commercial, newspaper, song, poem, etc.) with full participation of everybody in the team.
+Key steps include some kind of energizing activity (guided visualization, walk, high energy activity, yoga); individual to small group work; reporting back creative scenarios in a playful manner (including a picture, story, a skit, a commercial, a newspaper, a song, a poem, etc.) with full participation of everybody in the team.

 Sample "dream questions" are placed in relation to a target future.
-One example: it is the year 2050, and you see the world you always wished for.
+One example: it is the year 2050 and you see the world you always wished for.